 Historically, economists have been divided on the impact of raising the minimum wage on businesses, and consequently on the minimum wage job market.

-A recent University of Chicago poll of economists found that it will be much more difficult for people to find these jobs, suggesting a reduction in employee hiring or hours.
+Last year a University of Chicago poll of economists found that it will be much more difficult for people to find these jobs, suggesting a reduction in employee hiring or hours.
 On the other hand, consumer spending and employee retention efforts may positively impact small businesses and minimum-wage employees.

 Here are six steps to prepare for potential negative impact.

 1. Understand profit margins, projections and business requirements to ensure profitability.